 Evergreen rainforest - Semi-evergreen forest - Deciduous forest

 Within the equatorial climatic zone this series is seldom observed, such a gradation of rainfall as occurs in Venezuela being an exception.
-This series, however, can be generally observed as we move from the equator toward the tropics; for we thereby enter more and more into the tropical climatic zone of cenital summer rains, the absolute amount of rain constantly decreasing, the rainy season shortening, and the dry season lengthening.
+This series, however, can be generally observed as we move from the equator toward the tropics (of Cancer or Capricorn); for we thereby enter more and more into the tropical climatic zone of cenital summer rains, the absolute amount of rain constantly decreasing, the rainy season shortening, and the dry season lengthening.
 The difference with Venezuela is that in this the annual variation of temperature becomes gradually perceptible and more and more marked, the dry season being the cool season.
 However, since the latter is a dormant season for vegetation, temperature differences do not play a significant role for vegetation.

 It has already been mentioned that in the very humid tropical area, when a short dry season occurs, the endogenous rhythmicity of the tree species adapts to the climatic rhythmicity.
 The general character of the forest does not change, but many tree species lose their leaves at about the same time, or sprout and flower at the same time.
 The vegetation thus exhibits a clearly synchronized seasonal aspect sequence (seasonal rainforest).

-If the duration of the dry season increases further, the forest type changes: the uppermost tree layer is formed by deciduous tree species; in S America these are the large, thick-stemmed Bombacaceae and beautifully flowering Erythrina species (◘ Fig. D-71), while the lower layers still remain evergreen.
+If the duration of the dry season increases further, the forest type changes: the uppermost tree layer is formed by deciduous tree species; in S America these are the large, thick-stemmed Bombacaceae and beautifully flowering Erythrina species (◘ Fig. D-71), while the lower layers still consist of many evergreen species.
 We therefore speak of the semi-evergreen tropical forest.

 ◘ Fig. D-71 A semi-evergreen tropical rainforest with Erythrina trees, conspicuous from afar by the red colour of its flowers.
 This forest is native to the leeward sides of the Ecuadorian coastal cordillera (photos: Rafiqpoor).